California / County

 Demographics - Rolling Hills, CA

-Rolling Hills is home to a small population of 1,739 residents, with a median age of 55.7 and a balanced gender ratio.
-The community is predominantly White and Asian, and nearly one in five residents speaks a language other than English at home, reflecting a diverse yet close-knit atmosphere.
+Rolling Hills has a population of 1,739 residents, offering a diverse community with a median age of nearly 56 and a balanced gender ratio.
+The area features a strong blend of backgrounds, with about 70% White, 1% Black, and 22% Asian residents, and over 19% speaking a language other than English at home.
+Its high population density contributes to a lively suburban atmosphere.

 1,739